FerretDB/FerretDB/website/blog/2024-09-04-easily-deploy-managed-ferretdb-elestio.md

 It may take a few minutes to provision the instance and resources.

-That's all you need to set up FerretDB using Elastio!
+That's all you need to set up FerretDB using Elestio!

 ### Connect to FerretDB using `mongosh`